-It wasn’t until the mid-1960’s when another Graham Hollywood sedan lured Frank back to the fold.
+It wasn’t until the late 1960s when another Graham Hollywood sedan lured Frank back to the fold.
 The 18-month restoration became the catalyst which reignited Frank’s lifelong obsession with automobiles, and from there, the collection grew.
 Frank often bought and restored cars to sell to afford more prestigious pieces.
 Even as his career advanced, he remained as hands-on as ever, with his son David joining the quest to curate a magnificent collection of the world’s most significant Chryslers, high-performance brass-era cars, and other unique motorcars.

 Through their numerous Great American Race appearances and at countless shows and concours events around the country, Frank, often with his son David alongside, became mainstays of the classic car community.
 Now, a decade since Frank’s passing, the time has come to pass Frank’s collection to new caretakers who will honor his legacy through the preservation and celebration of these most extraordinary machines.